-Hey, we all make mistakes.
-The important thing is that we learn from them.
+Hey, we all make mistakes (especially when it comes to money).
+The important thing is that we learn from them and move forward a little wiser.
 We’ve pulled together some of the most common mistakes people make on budgeting so you can (hopefully) learn from someone else’s errors.

 Being Too Strict

 Have you cut all fun out of your current budget?
 That’ll be tough to stick with.
 Think about how you’ll feel after a week of no fun.
 A month.
 A year.
 Being too strict makes for a sad life for most people.

 Not interested in setting limits on your spending?
 We don’t think Goldilocks would choose your budget either.
 This is the most obvious problem people run into.

 If you keep letting your spending creep up over time, you’re not in much of a better place money-wise when you’re earning more than you did at your minimum wage job.
 One of the best tips people choose is to put any pay raises in the bank instead of signing a new car lease or moving to a bigger place.

 Telling yourself to shove money into a single general savings account isn’t very motivating over the long haul.
 Try setting up a vacation fund in addition to your emergency fund.

 You won’t know every exact expense (utility bills often vary, for example).
 Expect to build in a cushion.
 Being wrong can lead to a domino effect of overdraft fees and more.

 Some expenses are quarterly (taxes for contract workers), some are biannual (car insurance for many), some are annual (yearly software renewals), and some are once-in-a-lifetime (weddings…hopefully).

 Ask someone how much their electric bill was last August.
 Many people won’t know the answer unless they check.
 Quit guessing or run the risk of wrecking your budget suddenly mid-month.